 Who Will Run Your Daycare?

 Your investors will need to know who is going to run your daycare.
 Who are your managers and staff?
 If you have employees on board, provide a polished resume for everyone and a detailed job description for every position.
-This is also the section to identify directors, a board, other investors, partners, etc.
+This section also identifies directors, a board, other investors, partners, etc.

+Starting a small business requires considerable marketing efforts.
 The marketing plan is the tool you will use to attract customers.
 A business consultant who specializes in marketing is a terrific resource and a legitimate business expense.
 The plan outlines how potential customers will understand that you are different from your competitors.
-You must demonstrate that you understand the needs of your target market and how you’re going to meet them.
+You must demonstrate that you understand your target market’s needs and how you will meet them.